AerialMantis/playground-rBi1379u/markdowns/hello_world.md

 # Including the SYCL Runtime

-Everything you need to write a SYCL application is included in the `CL\SYCL.hpp` header file.
+Everything you need to write a SYCL application is included in the `CL/SYCL.hpp` header file.